‘I’m a Radiologist, and This Is How To Prepare for a Mammogram and What To Expect at Your Appointment’

 Can you take a pain reliever before a mammogram?

 According to Dr. Parghi, it’s perfectly safe to take over-the-counter pain relievers to prepare for a mammogram, and those who are sensitive to pain or anxiety can get prescription medication prior to the appointment.
-However, he doesn’t recommend anxiolytics for most of his patients, but only for a few minority of patients, adding that the latter shouldn’t be driving to their appointment that day or driving home.
+However, he only recommends anxiolytics for a small minority of patients (adding that those who need them shouldn’t be driving to their appointment that day or driving home).

 Can you drink caffeine before a mammogram?